storywr/fantasy-stats/README.md

 All the information in the below tabs will change to reflect stats and news for that player alone.

+The App utilizes Reddit's search API to find relevant posts to your fantasy players.

 You can also change the year in the stat section.

 This will also be reflected in the "Stats" tab below.